sahincoderbd/theme-toggle/README.md

 # theme-toggle
-this website is created for theme toggle using javascript. get the data form external server with request
+this website is created for theme toggle using javascript. it will store the user data local storage , when he toggling the theme in his broser.